-To keep hens productive and laying, lots of cool, clean water is also important.
+To keep hens productive and laying, a lot of cool, clean water is also important.
 Hens prefer cool water instead of tepid or warm water.
 Dry housing is also important.
-If you live in an area where housing and birds become wet from lots of rain, production will often drop during the damp periods and birds may succumb to illness more readily.
+If you live in an area where housing and birds become wet from a lot of rain, production will often drop during the damp periods and birds may succumb to illness more readily.

 Now that we have looked at how long chickens lay eggs and why chickens stop laying, let’s look at breeds that can “go the extra mile!”

 I polled a large number of veteran chicken keepers as to what they believed were the best egg-laying chicken breeds.
 For a breed to even be considered, one stipulation was that the breed had to lay at least three or four eggs per week and had to keep laying fairly consistently for at least three or four years.
 Most breeds chosen were brown-egg-layers, so if you are wondering “Which chickens lay brown eggs” or “What are some of the best egg-laying chicken breeds,” at least one or two breeds, listed here, may be exactly what you are looking for: